BAnderson6895/BAnderson6895/README.md

 - 💞️ I’m looking to collaborate on projects to build a strong portfolio
 - 📫 You can reach me through my email address at BAnderson6895@gmail.com

-Some repositories I have comitted to:
+Some repositories I have committed to:

 * Faculty Door Sensor Project: https://github.com/MoravianCollege/faculty-door-sensor
 * Moravian Capstone Project: https://github.com/MoravianCollege/capstone2020